 Gates are like triggers, only they last for the duration of an event.
 For example, they last as long as a key is being held down on a keyboard, signifying how long a note should last.

 Control voltages are used for everything else.
 They're analogue in the sense that they can be any voltage in a given range, not just on or off.
-You can use a control voltage to convey the information of what any one parameter should be, regardless of what that parameter is.
-The parameter in question could be anything from the note's velocity, to the filter's cutoff point, or even the pitch of the note itself.
+You can use a control voltage to change the value of any one parameter over time, regardless of what that parameter is.
+It could be anything from the note's velocity, to the filter's cutoff point, or even the pitch of the note itself.

-Basically, the simple formula to convert pitches into volts is V = P / 60 * 5, or to put it more succinctly, V = P / 12, where V is the voltage to output and P is 0 for C, 1 for C♯, and so on.
-This changes the range from "0 to 60" to "0 to 5".
-Or, in Python terms:
+Basically, the simple formula to convert pitches into volts is V = P / 12, where V is the voltage to output and P is the pitch, 0 for C, 1 for C♯, and so on.
+We're literally dividing each octave into twelve equal parts.
+In Python terms:

 for pitch in range(61): voltage = pitch / 12 print(voltage)

-The oscillator then has to convert this into a frequency, F. If we use A4 = 440Hz = 4.75V as a reference point, we can use the formula F = 440 / 24.75 * 2V to work out the frequency of any voltage.
+The oscillator then has to convert this into a frequency, F. If we use A4 = 440Hz = 2.75V as a reference point, we can use the formula F = 440 / 22.75 * 2V to work out the frequency of any voltage.
 Again, here's the Python equivalent: